 Preparedness is half the battle won!
 When you hand out materials that are pleasing to the eye and educational, clients will respect and take your brand/company more seriously.
 It also feels that you’ve put in time and effort which communicates trustworthiness.

 Days before AND on the day of the open house, make sure everything is ready.
 We know some solar panels can still work at 40 years of age, but sometimes life can be such a tease so inspect to make sure everything is going fine.

 Prepare Snacks (or Even Games)!

 A solar open house may be a business meeting per se.
 But you can make it casual and fun, like a family afternoon barbecue.
-When people are relaxed, they will be more receptive.
+When people feel relaxed, they are more receptive.

 (Read: 4 Ways to Close Solar Sales)

 It may be old school, but people in these situations will be more open about their contact details rather than asking them for it online or over the phone.
 You’ve got ways now to keep in touch with potential clients.